mshea/lazy_gm_tools/5e_monsters/monsters_md/lich-a5e.md

 ### Reactions
 - **Sabotage Spell:** When a creature within 60 feet casts a spell that targets the lich, the lich attempts to interrupt it.
 The lich makes an Intelligence check against a DC of 10 + the spells level.
 On a success, the spell fails, and the caster takes 10 (3d6) necrotic damage.
 - **Shield (1st-Level; V:** When the lich is hit by an attack or targeted by magic missile, it gains a +5 bonus to AC (including against the triggering attack) and immunity to magic missile.
 These benefits last until the beginning of its next turn.
-- **Eldritch Aura:** The lich surrounds itself with a magical, rune-covered, glowing, translucent aura in a 10-foot radius.
-The aura moves with the lich and casts dim light inside its area.
-The aura disappears at the beginning of the lichs next turn.
-- **Death Aura:** The aura casts purple light.
-Each living creature that ends its turn inside the aura takes 17 (5d6) necrotic damage, and the lich regains the same number of hit points.
-- **Shield Aura:** The aura casts orange light.
-It has 35 hit points.
-Whenever the lich would take damage, the aura takes the damage instead, and the aura visibly weakens.
-If the damage reduces the aura to 0 hit points, the aura disappears, and the lich takes any excess damage.
-- **Spell Shield Aura:** The aura casts blue light.
-Any spell cast with a 5th-level or lower spell slot from outside the aura can't affect anything inside the aura.
-Using a spell to target something inside the aura or include the auras space in an area has no effect on anything inside.

 ### Legendary Actions